python/cpython/Doc/c-api/typeobj.rst

    An optional pointer to a function that implements the built-in function :func:`hash`.

-   The signature is the same as for :c:func:`PyObject_Hash`; it must return a C long.
+   The signature is the same as for :c:func:`PyObject_Hash`; it must return a value of the type Py_hash_t.
 The value ``-1`` should not be returned as a normal return value; when an error occurs during the computation of the hash value, the function should set an exception and return ``-1``.

    This field can be set explicitly to :c:func:`PyObject_HashNotImplemented` to block inheritance of the hash method from a parent type.
 This is interpreted